 As long as your roof isn’t leaking and turning your home into a swimming pool, you might not give too much thought to it.
 It protects you from those pop-up Atlanta summer storms, the cold in the winter, and the stifling Georgia summer heat.
 While the roof on your house may not always be at the forefront of your mind, your home insurance company definitely gives it a lot of thought.
 Why?
 We’ll explain.
-We’ll also explain how your roof affects your home insurance rates, discuss roof-related home insurance discounts, and talk about how you can insure your roof.
+We’ll also explain how your roof affects your home insurance rates and discuss roof-related home insurance discounts.

 Question 1: Does my roof affect my home insurance rates?

-Roofs do indeed have an effect on the cost of home insurance.
-Its material and age can impact your premium – it’s your house’s first line of defense during storms.
+Roofs are the first line of defense during storms.
 It takes the brunt of the beating, and its job is to protect your home.
 The stronger it is, the better it can do that.
 And your insurance company probably has an interest in any factor that can protect your house and minimize damage to your house.

 First, let’s talk about the roofing material.
 Roofs can be made of many different materials.
-Your roof could be made of asphalt shingles, or maybe it’s made of clay tile.
-Then there’s concrete tile, wood, slate, metal…There are a lot of possibilities.
-The point is that certain roofing materials hold up better against wind and hail damage (which insurance companies like.)
-Some materials are resistant to rotting or insect damage, and some are fire-resistant.
+Your roof could be made of slate shingles, for example, or it could be made of metal.
+The point is that certain roofing materials hold up better against wind and hail damage.

 Question 2: Can I get a home insurance discount because of my roof?

 There are many potential home insurance discounts you could qualify for, and some of them are related to roofing.
 Of course, each of the Georgia insurance companies offers different discounts for different amounts, so you’d have to check with your specific company.
 However, the following are some possible discounts to look into…